Law Cer

 Colombo, May 4 (news in.
 Asia):

-Dr.Rohan Gunaratna, a pre-eminent Sri Lankan expert on terrorism, particularly West Asian terrorism, has called upon Sri Lanka to enact a Cyberlaw for you to criminalize both posting and preserving extremist content material online.Expert calls for Cyber Act to combat spread of extremism in Sri Lanka 1
+Dr.Rohan Gunaratna, a pre-eminent Sri Lankan expert on terrorism, particularly West Asian terrorism, has called upon Sri Lanka to enact a Cyberlaw to criminalize both posting and preserving extremist content material online.Expert calls for Cyber Act to combat spread of extremism in Sri Lanka 1

-‘Both the individual that posts and the courier company who keeps the content material must be held criminally dependable.
-One of the motives why the terror chief Zahran couldn’t be arrested became because there has been no regulation in opposition to preaching hatred,’ Dr.Gunaratna, creator of the international bestseller ‘Inside al Qaeda: Global Network of Terror (University of Columbia Press) said.
+Both the individual who posts and the courier company that keeps the content material must be held criminally liable.
+One of the motives why the terror chief Zahran couldn’t be arrested was that there has been no regulation in opposition to preaching hatred,’ Dr.Gunaratna, creator of the international bestseller ‘Inside al Qaeda: Global Network of Terror (University of Columbia Press) said.

 Currently Professor of Security Studies at the Nanyang Technological University in Singapore, Dr.Gunaratna stated that the ‘government ought to additionally set up within the Security Forces, a Cyber Force to counter online extremist content.’‘